PyPO User Manual

 thresThreshold to fit to, in decibels.

-modeFit to amplitude in decibels, linear or logarithmically.
-Instance of Modes enum object.
+scaleFit to amplitude in decibels, linear or logarithmic scale.
+Instance of Scales enum object.

 full_outputReturn fitted parameters and standard deviations.